Ezekiel Elliott Ruling Signals New Era for NFL in Confronting Domestic Violence

 The league said in its letter to Elliott, written by Todd Jones, the league's special counsel for conduct, that three incidents happened.
 On July 17, the NFL says, Elliott attacked Thompson at the Canvasback Lane apartments in Columbus, Ohio, causing injuries to her arms, neck and shoulders.
 On July 19, the NFL says, there was another altercation at the Canvasback Lane apartments, causing injuries to Thompson's face, arms, wrist and hands.
 On July 21, the NFL says, there was a third incident at the Canvasback Lane apartments.

-"You used physical force that caused injuries to Ms. Thompson's face, neck, arms knee and hips," the letter says.
+"You used physical force that caused injuries to Ms. Thompson's face, neck, arms, knee and hips," the letter says.

 The NFL also made a point to call Elliott's actions at a St. Patrick's Day parade, where he pulled down a woman's top, "inappropriate and disturbing" and said it "reflected a lack of respect for women."